Theoriz/GenUI/README.md

 # Unity-OSCControlFramework
 Automatic OSC Control Framework for Unity
 This plugins allows you to simply create a UI for your application, exposing script sliders, inputfield and method.
-This UI is also controllable via OSC.
+This UI is also fully controllable via OSC.

 ## What works ?
 You can expose bool, int, float and string property.
 It is possible to define a range for int and float in order to get a slider in the UI otherwise you would get an inputfield.
 Method appear as button in UI so you can't give it arguments but this is possible using OSC.
 Finally you can expose string list which will be displayed with a dropdown menu.

+## Presets
+This plugin comes with a preset system, you can save the state of a "'Controllable" script.
+It saves each property to a file that can be loaded later so that you can create differents settings for your script.
+To use it, simply click on "Save preset" then select the wanted preset inside the dropdown menu and press "Load Preset".

 ## How to use ?
 1. Drop the prefab "OSCControlFramework" in your game.
 2. Create a new script inheriting from "Controllable".
 3. Add the metadata "[OSCProperty] above attributs you want to expose.
+You can use booleans to use or no the UI, presets, etc.
 4. Add the metadata "[OSCMethod] above methods you want to expose.
 5. Run !

 ## Expose a List
 To expose a string list you have to create a index variable which will be used by the dropdown mennu as an index.
 It will allows you to know which element of the list is selected.
 Simply specify [OSCProperty(TargetList=yourListName)].
-Don't forget to also specify the [OSCProperty] metadata to the string list.

-## Presets
-This plugin comes with a preset system, you can save the state of a "'Controllable" script.
-It saves each property to a file that can be loaded later so that you can create differents settings for your script.
-To use it, simply click on "Save preset" then select the wanted preset inside the dropdown menu and press "Load Preset".

 ## OSC Control
 To access a property or launch a method you have to use its address.